Franz365/Project_2/README.md

 - group all states into regions and divisions using the [US census grouping](https://www2.census.gov/geo/pdfs/maps-data/maps/reference/us_regdiv.pdf).
 We used the .csv-file from [cphalpert](https://github.com/cphalpert/census-regions/blob/master/us%20census%20bureau%20regions%20and%20divisions.csv)
 - write cleaned data in CSV-file

-## Data load on Heroku Postgres
+## Data load to Heroku Postgres

 We uploaded our cleaned data to a remote database on Heroku with the following steps:

 - create a new app on Heroku
-- setup a remote database using Heroku Postgres (free plan "hobby-dev")
+- connect a remote database using Heroku Postgres (free plan "hobby-dev")
 - use the Database Credentials from the Heroku website and connected it to PGAdmin
 - create a new table, see [schema](https://github.com/Franz365/Project_2/blob/main/data/schema.sql)
 - importe the [cleaned data](https://github.com/Franz365/Project_2/blob/main/data/breweries_clean.csv) into the remote database